Programming-Project-2022-23-UniBz/course-project-manuelalessandro/README.md

 ### 4.3.
 Programming Techniques

-List and explain how you used the 10 programming techniques required for this project.

-- **Technique 1**: We used Serialization to convert a json object into a string, because we used them as our database.
+- Serialization: We used Serialization to convert a json object into a string, because we used them as our database.
-- **Technique 2**: We used Deserialization to do the opposite and update a json object or add a json object to the array.
+- Deserialization: We used Deserialization to do the opposite and update a json object or add a json object to the array.
-- **Technique 3**: We used regular expressions to check the user input during the register phase.
+- Regular Expressions: We used regular expressions to check the user input during the register phase.
-- **Technique 4**: Try-Catch blocks were a significant part of our code because they allowed us to handle and gracefully manage potential exceptions during file reading, ensuring the reliability and stability of our application even in the face of unexpected errors, such as file not found or permission issues.
+- Try-Catch blocks: Try-Catch blocks were a significant part of our code because they allowed us to handle and gracefully manage potential exceptions during file reading, ensuring the reliability and stability of our application even in the face of unexpected errors, such as file not found or permission issues.
-- **Technique 5**: We used Test hooks as they provide a means to isolate and test specific components or functions within our codebase.
+- Test hooks: We used Test hooks as they provide a means to isolate and test specific components or functions within our codebase.
-- **Technique 6**: We used a Graphical user interface because it makes the app easier to use.
+- Graphical Interface: We used a Graphical user interface because it makes the app easier to use.
-- **Technique 7**: We used File I/O to work with the jsons.
+- File I/O: We used File I/O to work with the jsons.
-- **Technique 8**: We used overriding to provide a specific implementation, for example, of the "mouseClicked" method for each button, which overrides the default behavior in the MouseAdapter class and defines custom actions for each button's click event
+- Overriding: We used overriding to provide a specific implementation, for example, of the "mouseClicked" method for each button, which overrides the default behavior in the MouseAdapter class and defines custom actions for each button's click event
-- **Technique 9**: We used collections to make the usage of the combo boxes easier or also in the management of rooms.
+- Collections: We used collections to make the usage of the combo boxes easier or also in the management of rooms.
-- **Technique 10**: We used custom exceptions to provide a more descriptive error message, enhancing code readability and debugging by specifying the nature of the failure during different occasions.
+- Logging: We used logging to control better the inputs users give when they login or register, in case someone would find an exploit and use it to gain admin privileges.

 ### 4.4.
 Tests